Tiendil/tiendil-org-content/content/posts/2024-034-about-book-harry-potter/en.md

 ## Disclaimer

-The post contains spoilers, be careful if you haven't read the books / watch the movies yet.
+The post contains spoilers, be careful if you haven't read the books / watched the movies yet.

 The essay turned out to be in the spirit of grumbling.
 I mostly talk about what's wrong.
-Apparently because I’m comparing it to my high initial expectations for the work, rather than to the average standard in literature.
+Apparently, because I’m comparing it to my high initial expectations for the work rather than to the average standard in literature.

 Remember, this is my personal opinion.
 My knowledge, in general, is quite far from the necessary for an objective critique of fiction literature.